 A magic square may (or may not) have other characteristics.
 One that people often insist on is that the numbers used be consecutive, starting from 1, and that no number be used more than once.
 This convention is clearly violated by the Passion Square, since 12 and 16 are missing and 10 and 14 are repeated.

-Note also that this magic square has other magic properties.
+This magic square has other magical properties.
 The square can be divided into four 2×2 squares, by a horizontal and a vertical line bisecting each side (the upper-left square has the numbers 1, 14, 11, and 7).
 The sum of the four numbers in each of these squares is also 33.

 There is an easier way to think of these two disjoint blocks of numbers.
 Imagine a large floor tiled with copies of the Passion Square.
 I’ve tried to show this in the image here: the thin black line marks each copy of the magic square.
 Mark out on the floor all copies of the central square with the numbers 7, 6, 10, and 10 (I’ve coloured them red in the image on the left).
 Then you will see that the two numbers above and below the central square also become a 2×2 square, repeated on the tiling (I’ve left them white).
 Similarly, the disjoint set of 2 pairs of numbers, two to the left and two to the right of the central square also become a single 2×2 square (also white).